cloudoperators/heureka/docs/adr/cache_documentation.md

 ### Parameters

-1. `cache`: A cache implementation (e.g., Redis, in-memory, or no-op).
+1. `cache`: A cache implementation (e.g., Valkey, in-memory, or no-op).
 2. `name`: A string identifier for the wrapped function (not inferred at runtime).
 3. `fn`: The actual function to be wrapped.
 4. `args...`: Arguments to pass to the wrapped function.